stolostron/application-ui/README.md

 ## Design

-The UI Platform is developed as an isomorphic react application.
+This UI Platform is developed as an isomorphic react application.
 The following major components are used to build this service.

 * NodeJS
 * Express